-There are no existing dwellings, trees or structures on the site/lot.
+There are no existing dwellings, trees or structures on the site/lot located where the proposed new dwellings are going.
+No trees are proposed to be removed.

 There is an existing stormwater system in place, completed as part of the subdivision works.
 There are existing stormwater pits, easements, and drainage cells in place to deal with stormwater issues.